LokimuKH19/Pump_Blade_Optimization_PINN_Framework/BladeOptimizerLFR/Readme.md

 - Updated `BladeUI.py`.
 Improved the readibility (contrast effect) of the UI.

   ![UI](./UI.png)

+### Dec.
+25, 2025
+- Updated `FluidSummoning.py`.
+Fixed the crash when trying to summon a fluid domain without vane zone

 ## Dependencies Description
 It is recommended to download "Blender" and "OpenSCAD" when using this software, and add them into Path (Environment Variable) for boolean calculation.